TimMolleman/FogDetection/README.md

 # Fog Detection Using Highway Cameras

 This thesis project studied whether or not convolutional neural networks (CNNs) can be used for the purpose of classifying highway images on fog conditions.
-Additionally, it was researched if adding four meteorological variables (air temperature, relative humidity, dew point and wind speed)to the model resulted in a better performance.
+Additionally, it was researched if adding four meteorological variables (air temperature, relative humidity, dew point and wind speed) to the model resulted in a better performance.
+A Resnet18 model pretrained on ImageNet was trained for classifying images, resulting in a 91.05% accuracy on the test dataset.
+A separate 1-hidden layer network was used to input the four meteorological inputs.
+This network was merged with the Resnet18 network in the fully connected layer, as to have both images and meteorological variables influence the classifications.
+This network resulted in 92.66% accuracy on the test dataset.

+## Project Structure
+- A number of modules used for various purposes
+	- train: defines code for training network
+    - data: contains data directories and scripts for obtaining data
+    - models: define models and their utils
+    - helpers: contains number of helper scripts
+- Two directories for saving models/plots and other images
+	- experiments: directory to save trained models to
+	- img: directory to save plots and other images to
+- notebooks: contains notebooks used for conducting experiments
+- directory to run scripts from
+	- main.py: used for running models

 ## Data
 To start training models, data has to be processed first.
 In the command line, navigate to the `data/` folder and run